Skip to main content

 • Uploading records.

-• Adding later files or plain-text notes.
+• Adding later files or plain-text notes to the same case.

 • Receiving a case starter submission.